 Scientists also demonstrated that regularly consuming cocoa flavanols might be effective for improving cognitive function in elderly adults who are already suffering from mild cognitive impairment[*].

-#8.
-Better Moods, Less Fatigue, and Lower Depression
+#6.
+Can Promote Better Moods, Less Fatigue, and Lower Depression

-Even though you probably attributed those warm and fuzzy feels to the sugar found in chocolate, cocoa itself can also enhance your mood for the better[*].
+It’s no coincidence that eating chocolate usually makes you feel happy.
+Even though you probably attributed those warm and fuzzy feels to the sugar found in chocolate, cocoa itself can enhance your mood for the better[*].

 - Promote feelings of contentment